 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
-OFFICE OF THE MUNICIP AL MANAGER Systems IDP, Budget &amp; Process Plan IDP Document SDBIP PMS Policy &amp; Procedure Manual IDP, Budget and PMS Representative Forum Intergovernmental Relations Forum Audit and Risk Management Committee PMS and Risk Champions Risk Registers (Strategic &amp; Operational) Gomuni MSCOA Conduct PMS workshop to instil the culture of reporting.
+OFFICE OF THE MUNICIPA AL MANAGER • People IDP, Budget &amp; Process Plan IDP Document SDBIP PMS Policy &amp; Procedure Manual IDP, Budget and PMS Representative Forum Intergovernmental Relations Forum Audit and Risk Management Committee PMS and Risk Champions Risk Registers (Strategic &amp; Operational) Gomuni MSCOA Competent Strategic Management Unit personnel.
+Strategic Manager, IDP /IGR and PMS /M&amp;E Officers Conduct PMS workshop to instil the culture of reporting.
 Conduct continuous workshop for the Audit and Risk Committee Members and champions to understand their roles and responsibilities.
-Hold consultative or Continuous training automated systems (MSCOA, Gomuni, etc) PMS Process Plan Time Frames.
+Hold consultative or Continuous training automated systems (MSCOA, Gomuni, etc) Attend more training and workshops for Continuing Professional Development and improving competencies PMS Process Plan Time Frames.
 Key performance indicators that are not smart and not be service delivery motive.
 Non review of PMS Policy annually.
-Non sitting of the forums as per regulated intervals. non-compliance Review annual target To take action MEC Comments in order to be repeated.
+Non sitting of the forums as per regulated intervals.
+Non-existence of IGR Policy Framework and Terms of Reference PMS System is still manual Late submission of information compromising the review process non-compliance Review annual target To take action MEC Comments in order to be repeated.
 Review the policy during IDP & Budget review.
 Fast track the adoption of IGR Policy Framework.
+Develop terms of reference for the forum Acquire automated PMS system.
+Review organisation structure to create some additional positions.
+Organisational Structural Arrangements Audit and Risk Management Committee Risk and PMS Champions 1 x Strategic Manager 1 x IDP / IGR Officer 1 x PMS / M&amp;E Officer To do continuous workshops on Audit and Risk Management Committee, Risk and PMS Champion for improved performance.
+Recommends the review of organogram to accommodate additional staff to Strategic Management Unit. systems (e.g. MSĆOA) To have one official running each office. structure.